-I was born in Barnstaple in North Devon, and lived there until just after my seventh birthday, when my family uprooted and moved to Mauritius for two years.
+I was born in North Devon, and lived there until just after my seventh birthday, when my family uprooted and moved to Mauritius for two years.
 After living overseas, we moved back to Surrey, and then later back to Devon, where I went to secondary school and took a foundation course in art and design.

 I read Law at the University of Leicester, but chose not to follow a legal path, deciding instead to do voluntary work in Tanzania and hitch-hike from Zanzibar to Cape Town, where I stayed for a year.
 After my African adventure, I worked for an overseas charity, picked up a journalism qualification, and fell in love with a soldier.
 Much to my parents’ dismay, a safe career as a solicitor never looked likely!

 I’ve had an itinerant adulthood, working variously as a freelance journalist, radio reporter and English tutor in Nepal, Germany and Northern Ireland as the trailing spouse of a serving soldier.